 How Long Do Homemade Truffles Last?

 Regular truffles made with chocolate ganache centers last two weeks at room temperature.
 These however are filled with coconut cream so they should be kept refrigerated or they will melt.
+I assume those filled with frozen yogurt or whipped cream will also need to be kept refrigerated to remain solid.

 I hope you enjoy my vanilla cream chocolate truffle!
 Make them in standard cupcake size as I have here, or mini for double the number.